castelojb/research_flow/README.md

 Since the reserach flow is **strongly typed** if you chain the `FeatureSelectionKernel` with the `ModelTrainingKernel` without the correct types, it will raise an error.
 This is a powerful feature of the library that allows you to catch errors early in the development process.
 So we need to update the `ModelTrainingKernel` to accept the output of the `FeatureSelectionKernel` as input.
 We will also need to update the `split_data` transformer to accept the `SelectedFeatures` as input.

-❗ Note: Adding new steps to the experiment is not only straightforward but also safe.
+❗ **Note**: Adding new steps to the experiment is not only straightforward but also safe.
 Input and output types are verified at runtime, so if an incorrect type is passed to ModelTrainingKernel, an error will be raised immediately.

 ```python
 # Model Training Kernel